Best WordPress Backup Plugins

 Best WordPress Backup Plugins 6.
 Duplicator

 WP-DB-Backup makes it really simple to create database backups, schedule automated backups, and restore your database.
-It is also a very useful tool for users who do not have access to phpMyAdmin to backup WordPress dataabase manually.
+It is also a very useful tool for users who do not have access to phpMyAdmin to back up the WordPress database manually.

 8. VaultPress (with Jetpack)

-It has recently become part of Automattic’s another product called JetPack.
+It has recently become part of Automattic’s other product called JetPack.
 You will need a JetPack subscription plan to use VaultPress.
-There are different pricing plans with different set of features.
+There are different pricing plans with different sets of features.